 As we will see below, the results are based on the parameters the user enters in this estimator.
 It is a web platform that will require filling in a series of fields to provide the requested information.

 What is the Charleston County tax estimator?

-That is a web platform you can access from this link, allowing you to make estimated calculations of the cost of taxes in this county.
+It is a web platform you can access with this link, allowing you to make estimated calculations of the cost of taxes in this county.